tasdikrahman/tasdikrahman.me/_posts/2017-10-07-Trip-to-Taiwan-2017-Pycon-Taiwan-2017.md

 <center><img src="/content/images/2017/09/taiwan_trip_13.jpg"></center>

-Played some good music and didn't realize that I had fallen asleep.
+Came back, crashed on my bed, played some good music and before I knew it, I was fast asleep.

 The morning after, I could really feel the pain in my shoulders carrying two bags over the city and trust me.
-It's not pleasant feeling.
+It's not a pleasant feeling.

 Roamed a little bit more before leaving for the venue where the conference was gonna happen.